Skip to content

 1. Swimming Holes and Waterfalls

 What better—or more nostalgic—way to beat the summer heat than jumping into a swimming hole?
 Most of southwestern Utah’s best outdoor pools lie below frothy waterfalls reached by short hikes.
 One of the best swimming holes is below Toquerville Falls northeast of St. George, an oasis whose waterfalls plunge dramatically into a deep pool.
 At Sand Hollow State Park, colorful cliffs set the backdrop for sandy beaches edged with shallow water perfect for kids to splash around in, while advanced swimmers can venture out to deeper areas.
 Hikers who trek an easy route up a cliff-lined canyon in Red Cliffs Recreation Area are rewarded with a small waterfall that tumbles into a natural swimming pool; slide down the waterfall’s slippery chute for the “wow” factor.
 And for a few weeks in late spring, the overflow channel below Gunlock Reservoir forms a spectacular cascade after the lake fills behind a dam.
 The clear water plummets down sandstone cliffs, forming numerous falls and emerald green swimming pools.
-Whichever swimming spot you choose, avoid diving headfirst into pools.
+Whichever swimming spot you choose, avoid diving headfirst into pools during your water adventures.

 Toquerville Falls